vulcainjs/vulcainjs.github.io/docs/reference/domain.md

 | storageName | string | Collection (as in MongoDb) name used by provider | class name |
 | hasSensibleData | boolean | This schema has sensible data (see below)| false |

-***extends** is needed because there is no way to know if a javascript object inherits from another.
+@Model ***extends** is mandatory because there is no way to know if a javascript object inherits from another object (even though your typescript class extends another class).
 If you omit it, properties of the base class will be ignored.

 ### The @Property annotation